 With regards to Downtown 81 and you feeling like it was a fleeting moment, did you feel like it was because a lot of those people were living on the edge?

-Not that they were going to die—although a lot of them did—but Studio 54 closed down after everyone got busted and then there was a lot of excess with the drugs and you know, how long is it that you can burn your brain?
+Not that they were going to die – although a lot of them did – but Studio 54 closed down after everyone got busted and then there was a lot of excess with the drugs and, you know, how long is it that you can burn your brain?
 I think what happened was important in the moment because New Wave was happening and maybe it wasn’t going to last because there was going to be another music movement coming after.
 Before us, who paved the way?
 The Beat Generation.
-They didn’t have any money, they crossed America, there was On The Road, and they were extremely amazing poets.
-Each generation has their own poetry.
+They didn’t have any money, they crossed America, they were one the road and they were extremely amazing poets.
+Each generation has their amazing poets.

 How did you feel when you started to comb through the footage of Downtown 81, some 20 years after it was shot?